Data Warehousing - Terminologies

 Illustration of Data Cube

 Suppose a company wants to keep track of sales records with the help of sales data warehouse with respect to time, item, branch, and location.
 These dimensions allow to keep track of monthly sales and at which branch the items were sold.
 There is a table associated with each dimension.
 This table is known as dimension table.
 For example, "item" dimension table may have attributes such as item_name, item_type, and item_brand.

 The following table represents the 2-D view of Sales Data for a company with respect to time, item, and location dimensions.

 But here in this 2-D table, we have records with respect to time and item only.
 The sales for New Delhi are shown with respect to time, and item dimensions according to type of items sold.
 If we want to view the sales data with one more dimension, say, the location dimension, then the 3-D view would be useful.
 The 3-D view of the sales data with respect to time, item, and location is shown in the table below:

 The above 3-D table can be represented as 3-D data cube as shown in the following figure:

-The life cycle of a data mart may be complex in long run if it's planning and design are not organisation-wide.Data mart are small in size.
+The life cycle of data marts may be complex in the long run, if their planning and design are not organization-wide.

-Data mart are customized by department.
+Data marts are customized by department.

-Data mart are flexible.
+Data marts are flexible.